 Getting your North Dakota Real Estate License is the first step to becoming a real estate agent in North Dakota.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your North Dakota real estate license exam in person, but the rest of the process can be completed entirely online!

-This article outlines the process to get your North Dakota Real Estate License in an easy to understand, step-by-step manner.
+This article outlines the process to get your ND Real Estate License in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 How to Become a Real Estate Agent in North Dakota